konstantin-a-maslov/dathice/README.md

 <br/>

-> If you notice any inaccuracies, mistakes or errors, feel free to submit a pull request or kindly email the authors.
+> If you notice any inaccuracies, mistakes or errors, feel free to submit a pull request or kindly email the author.